S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 Some filers still stay out

-The bill keeps exclusions for single-asset real estate businesses, public reporting companies and their affiliates, plus stockbrokers and commodity brokers.
+The bill keeps the exclusions for single-asset real estate businesses, public reporting companies and their affiliates, and stockbrokers and commodity brokers.

 6